 National Association of State Mental Health Program Directors

-The National Association of State Mental Health Program Directors (NASMHPD) is a private nonprofit that represents the $36.7 billion public mental health system serving 6.4 million people annually in all 50 states, 4 territories, and the District of Columbia.
+The National Association of State Mental Health Program Directors (NASMHPD) is a private nonprofit that represents the $36.7 billion public mental health system serving 6.8 million people annually in all 50 States, 4 territories, and DC.
 NASMHPD perceives mental health as essential to overall health and advocates for services that are recovery-oriented, person- and family-centered, and trauma-informed, in order for people with serious mental illnesses to live long and healthy lives.

 National Council for Community Behavioral Healthcare

-The National Council for Community Behavioral Healthcare (National Council) is the unifying voice of America’s behavioral health organizations.
-Together with our 1,950 member organizations, we serve our nation’s most vulnerable citizens—more than 6 million adults and children with mental illnesses and addiction disorders.
-We are committed to providing comprehensive, high-quality care that affords every opportunity for recovery and inclusion in all aspects of community life.
-The National Council advocates for policies that ensure that people who are ill can access comprehensive health care services.
-We also offer state-of-the-science education and practice improvement resources so that services are efficient and effective.
+The National Council for Community Behavioral Healthcare (National Council) is the unifying voice of America's behavioral health organizations.
+Together with its 1,950 member organizations, the National Council serves the nation's most vulnerable citizens—more than 6 million adults and children with mental illnesses and addiction disorders.
+The National Council is committed to providing comprehensive, high-quality care that affords every opportunity for recovery and inclusion in all aspects of community life.
+The National Council advocates for policies that ensure that people who are ill can access comprehensive health care services, and offers state-of-the-science education and practice improvement resources so that services are efficient and effective.